Twelve jobs you can do with a law degree

 The Civil Service Fast Stream offers approximately 700 graduate vacancies each year in a wide range of Civil Service departments.
 Those who join the Fast Stream are guaranteed a series of intensive job placements designed to prepare them for senior managerial positions.
 Fast streamers move between projects and sections within their departments and take up postings in other departments and agencies.
 Application is via an online process with an annual deadline in early November, and recruiters are looking for an ability to work under pressure, attention to detail and commercial awareness – all traits which are encouraged on a law degree course.

-3. Jobs for law graduates: work for construction and engineering firms such as Atkins and Arup
+3. Jobs for law graduates: work for construction and engineering firms

 4. Jobs for law graduates: investment banking and other ‘City’ careers